 - excessive intake of caffeine during pregnancy

-If you experience any of the following symptoms during early pregnancy, it could mean that you are going to have or are having a miscarriage.
-You should seek medical advice immediately.
+If you experience the following symptoms during early pregnancy, it could mean that you’re going to have or are having a miscarriage, and you should seek immediate medical attention:

 - vaginal bleeding